 Is Offloaded Data Transfers (ODX) working?

-Offloaded Data Transfers (ODX) was a new data transfer strategy that makes advancements in moving files.
+Offloaded Data Transfers (ODX) is a new data transfer strategy that makes advancements in moving files.
 Only storage devices that comply with the SPC4 and SBC3 specifications will work with this feature.
 With this feature, copying files from one server to another is much quicker.
 This feature is only available in Windows 8/2012 and above as both the source and the destination.

 This is how it works at very high level: